 · Alcohol- Related Neurodevelopmental Disorder (ARND)

 Some women believe that having “one or two” drinks occasionally when pregnant will not have an impact on their baby.
+However, the alcohol in the mother’s blood is then passed to the fetus via the umbilical cord.
 The challenging part with this thought is that we don’t know if there is in fact a safe level of alcohol consumption when pregnant.

 Every pregnancy is different, which means that every pregnancy can be influenced differently by alcohol.

-It is important to note that Fetal Alcohol Spectrum Disorder can have varying level of impact on the child, which is believed to be connected to the amount of alcohol consumed.
+It is important to note that Fetal Alcohol Spectrum Disorders can have a varying level of impact on the child, which is believed to be connected to the amount of alcohol consumed.